cavo789/blog/blog/2024/06/24/behat-introduction/index.md

      */
     $elements = $this->getSession()->getPage()->findAll('css', 'a[class="navbar__item navbar__link"]');

-    // Now we'll get all links from our navigation bar. $elements will contains more than one link in our case.
+    // Now we'll get all links from our navigation bar. $elements will contain more than one link in our case.
     // The CSS selector has been written using our Web developer console; in Edge or Chromium for instance.
     // Loop any elements (our navigation links) and when we've found the one having `Blog` as text, click on it foreach ($elements as $element) {